Introduction to the Victorian Information Privacy Principles

 An organisation can only use and disclose personal information in accordance with the primary purpose it was collected for or for a related secondary purpose that a person would reasonably expect.
 In the case of sensitive information (see IPP 10, below), it must be directly related to the primary purpose of collection.

 Generally, where the use or disclosure of personla information would not be reasonably expected, the law allows the use and disclosure authorised or required by another law, or for public interest purposes such as individual or public safety, research purposes, to assist in law enforcement activities, or to investigate a suspected unlawful activity.
 However, if the information is collected compulsorily, the law that underpins the compulsory collection may limit the use and disclosure of the that information.
-Otherwise use and disclosure for a secondary purpose can only be by To agree to something being done, to approve an action or arrangement.
-See also informed consent..
+Otherwise use and disclosure for a secondary purpose can only be by consent.

 Organisations must take reasonable steps to ensure individuals’ personal information is accurate, complete and up-to-date.
 This obligation arises when the information is collected and whenever it is used or disclosed.